Pete Carroll: National Football League (1984–1999)

 Carroll left Pacific after a year and entered the NFL in 1984 as the defensive backs coach of the Buffalo Bills.
-The next year, he moved on to work with the Minnesota Vikings, where he held a similar position for five seasons (1985–89).
+The next year, he moved on to work with the Minnesota Vikings, where he held the same position from 1985-1989.
 In 1989, he was a candidate for the head coaching position at Stanford University; the position went to Dennis Green.
-His success with the Vikings led to his hiring by the New York Jets, where he served as defensive coordinator under Bruce Coslet for four seasons (1990–93).
+His success with the Vikings led to his hiring by the New York Jets, where he served as defensive coordinator under Bruce Coslet from 1990-1993.
 Carroll and Coslet had known each other for many years by that time, as Carroll's older brother was Coslet's college roommate.
 When there was an opening for the Vikings' head coach position in 1992, he was a serious candidate but lost the position, again to Green.

-In 1994, Carroll was elevated to Head Coach of the Jets.
+In 1994, Carroll was elevated to head coach of the Jets.
 Known for his energy and youthful enthusiasm, Carroll painted a basketball court in the parking lot of the team's practice facility where he and his assistant coaches regularly played three-on-three games during their spare time.
 The Jets got off to a 6–5 start under Carroll, but in Week 12, he was the victim of Dan Marino's "clock play"—a fake spike that became a Miami Dolphins game-winning touchdown.
 The Jets lost all of their remaining games to finish 6–10.
 He was fired after one season.

 Carroll was hired for the next season by the San Francisco 49ers, where he served as defensive coordinator for the following two seasons (1995–96).
 His return to success as the defensive coordinator led to his hiring as the head coach of the New England Patriots in 1997, replacing coach Bill Parcells, who had resigned after disputes with the team's ownership.
 His 1997 Patriots team won the AFC East division title, but his subsequent two teams did not fare as well—losing in the wild card playoff round in 1998, and missing the playoffs after a late-season slide in 1999—and he was fired after the 1999 season.
 Patriots owner Robert Kraft said firing Carroll was one of the toughest decisions he has had to make since buying the team, stating, "A lot of things were going on that made it difficult for him to stay, some of which were out of his control.
 And it began with following a legend."
 His combined NFL record as a head coach was 33–31, and he was later considered a much better fit for college football than the NFL after his success at USC.

 Even though several NFL teams approached him with defensive coordinator positions, Carroll instead spent the 2000 season as a consultant for pro and college teams, doing charitable work for the NFL, and writing a column about pro football for CNNSI.com.